Shicheng-Guo/cytokine/README.md

 Timeline:

+* 12/18/2019: run the linear regression with exome-chip data as the gentoyping input
 * Meet with Steven and discuss: 1) transforms of the cytokine measurements and 2) network approaches.
 * Overall IBD analysis to [set1](extdata/cytokine_set2_pmrp.genome.ibd) and [set2](extdata/cytokine_set2_pmrp.genome.ibd) since these two file provide more information to show repeat sample in PMRP
 * 12/12/2019: [694 samples](extdata/cytokine_set1_pmrp.ibd.matchid.csv) in set1 were occured in PMRP exome-chip `~/hpc/project/pmrp/cytokine/set1`